 And this is one of them - Roasted Peppers with Tomatoes & Anchovies.
 The peppers are soft and smoky, stuffed with a mixture of oozing cherry tomatoes, garlic, anchovies and a good glug of olive oil.
 Just a little sprinkling of freshly torn basil before serving is all that it needs.

-Here's why it might work for you too -
+Here's why Roasted Peppers with Tomatoes and Anchovies might work for you -

 - It's a 'quickie', a 'prepare ahead', or even a 'cook ahead' dish.